-NOTE: Storage refers to a body of water in terms of a usable water resource.
-The management of the reservoir itself, as human action with the objective to efficient and sustainable use the resource, is not in the scope of the conceptual model.
+NOTE: Storage refers to a body of water from the perspective of a usable water resource.
+The management of a reservoir itself, as a human action with the objective of efficient and sustainable use of the resource, is not in the scope of the conceptual model.
 Yet, often an indication is required whether a water body is used for storage.